vlang/v/doc/docs.md

 V is a statically typed compiled programming language designed for building maintainable software.

-It's similar to Go and its design has also been influenced by Oberon, Rust, Swift, and Python.
+It's similar to Go and its design has also been influenced by Oberon, Rust, Swift, Kotlin, and Python.

 V is a very simple language.
 Going through this documentation will take you about half an hour, and by the end of it you will have pretty much learned the entire language.